-As part of our annual work plan, Council staff tracks what is happening within each emerging priority area at a high level.
+As part of our annual work plan, Council staff continually tracks what is happening within each emerging priority area at a high level.
 Staff made an initial assessment of the current status and progress in the emerging priority and other programs areas to understand where there might be opportunities to expand existing work or fund new work in 2017/2018.
-Some considerations included the likelihood of expending funds in 2017 (or one year from time of contracting) and 'readiness" to proceed.
-The Committee feels it important to start with program areas that can be implemented immediately.
+Some considerations in that assessment included the likelihood of expending funds in 2017 (or one year from time of contracting) and 'readiness" to proceed.